GENERAL INFORMATION VPA

 - Bachelor of Industrial Design (B.I.D., 150 credit hours)

-A maximum of 66 credit hours may be transferred from a junior college or other two-year school, and a maximum of 90 hours in total may be transferred towards a bachelor’s degree at Syracuse University; transfer credit (see page 15) and pass/fail credit (see page 12) are not used to compute grade point average (see page 18).
-For students on academic probation, transfer credits will not be seen until a cumulative GPA of 2.0 or higher is reached.
+A maximum of 66 credit hours may be transferred from a junior college or other two-year school, and a maximum of 90 hours in total may be transferred towards a bachelor’s degree at Syracuse University; transfer credit and pass/fail credit are not used to compute grade point average.
+For students on academic probation, transfer credits will not be applied until a cumulative GPA of 2.0 or higher is reached.

-Successful completion of all degree requirements, and a minimum 2.0 cumulative grade point average (GPA) in all SU coursework is required in order to graduate.
+Successful completion of all degree requirements, and a minimum 2.0 cumulative grade point average (GPA) in all SU coursework is required to graduate.